onc-healthit/site-content/site-process.md

 # Site Process Overview

 ## Document Summary
 This is a living document.
 It is owned by the SITE team.
-Please feel free to make a PR with any additions, changes, or ideas.
+Please feel free to make a PR with any additions, changes, subtractions, or ideas.
 We will discuss the PR as a team during stand-up and merge it if approved.
 Note: If the change is simply improved formatting, spelling, or grammar, please feel free to commit to the document directly without a PR.